SYNTHESISE/JellyfinHeads/README.md

 # Jellyfin Celebrity Heads

 This is a small little python server that scans your jellyfin database, and gives you a random character to use in a game of celebrity heads.
-As this is based on your own jellyfin library, you won't get a character that is impossible to guess.
-Don't like the character you've been given?
-Just hit New Character to instantly be given a new character.
+As this is based on your own jellyfin library, the characters generated should be pretty guessable, even if most are really obscure.

-Added filters to limit character selection to only TV, only Movies, or both.
+I've also added a filter to limit character selection to either TV or Movies.

 # How to use
 download this to a location of your choosing on your jellyfin server.
 Ensure the path to your jellyfin database is accurate and then run it with